 My heart wants to say “pretty likely”, but my head doesn’t want to get my hopes up.
 There’s been rumours since 2019 that Microsoft have been exploring some possibilities of a new Killer Instinct game, but nothing concrete has surfaced.
 It’s also worth noting that Killer Instinct was updated to be optimised for Xbox Series X | S, so clearly someone at Xbox is burning a candle for the little fighting game that could.

-Still, it’s incredibly clear that there’s an audience who are demanding a new Killer Instinct entry.
+It’s incredibly clear that there’s an audience who are demanding a new Killer Instinct entry.
 If there’s one thing true in the gaming industry, it’s that a respectfully vocal fanbase airing their desire for a reboot tend to get their wish.
 We’ll just have to see what happens.

 Some of the coverage you find on Cultured Vultures contains affiliate links, which provide us with small commissions based on purchases made from visiting our site.
 We cover gaming news, movie reviews, wrestling and much more.